emerywebster/emerywebster.github.io/about.md

 permalink: /about/
 feature-img: "img/beav.jpg"
 ---
 Hello there!
 I'm Webb &mdash; a product generalist and UX designer living in Denver, Colorado.
-Currently I'm working with [ReadyTalk](http://readytalk.com) on a fun new product called [FoxDen](http://foxden.io).

 I enjoy...